Neuilly-sur-Seine: History

 Originally, Pont de Neuilly was a small hamlet under the jurisdiction of Villiers, a larger settlement mentioned in medieval sources as early as 832 and now absorbed by the commune of Levallois-Perret.
 It was not until 1222 that the little settlement of Neuilly, established on the banks of the Seine, was mentioned for the first time in a charter of the Abbey of Saint-Denis: the name was recorded in Medieval Latin as Portus de Lulliaco, meaning "Port of Lulliacum".
 In 1224 another charter of Saint-Denis recorded the name as Lugniacum.
-In a sales contract dated 1266, the name was also recorded as Luingni.
-The proper spelling would have been Liljakumpu.
+By 1226, the settlement was also referred to as Luingni in medieval records.

 In 1316, however, in a ruling of the parlement of Paris, the name was recorded as Nully.
-In a document dated 1376, the name was again recorded as Nulliacum (the Medieval Latin version of Nully).
-Then in the following centuries the name recorded alternated between Luny and Nully, and it is only after 1648 that the name was definitely set as Nully.
+During the 14th century, the settlement was also referred to as Nulliacum, while the name alternated between Luny and Nullybefore eventually evolving into Neuilly.

 Various explanations and etymologies have been proposed to explain these discrepancies in the names of Neuilly recorded over the centuries.
-The original name of Neuilly may have been Lulliacum or Lugniacum, and that it was only later corrupted into Nulliacum / Nully.
+The original name of Neuilly may have been Lulliacum or Lugniacum, which may later have evolved into Nulliacum / Nully.
 Some interpret Lulliacum or Lugniacum as meaning "estate of Lullius (or Lunius)", probably a Gallo-Roman landowner.
-This interpretation is based on the many placenames of France made up of the names of Gallo-Roman landowners and suffixed with the traditional placename suffix "-acum".
+This interpretation is based on a common pattern in French place names, many of which derive from the name Gallo-Roman landowners combined with the suffix "-acum".

 Other researchers, however, object that it is unlikely that Neuilly owes its name to a Gallo-Roman patronym, because during the Roman occupation of Gaul the area of Neuilly was inside the large Forest of Rouvray, of which the Bois de Boulogne is all that remains today, and was probably not a settlement.
 These researchers contend that it is only after the fall of the Roman Empire and the Germanic invasions that the area of Neuilly was deforested and settled.
 Thus, they think that the name Lulliacum or Lugniacum comes from the ancient Germanic word lund meaning "forest", akin to Old Norse lundr meaning "grove", to which the placename suffix "-acum" was added.
 The Old Norse word lundr has indeed left many placenames across Europe, such as the city of Lund in Sweden, the Forest of the Londe in Normandy, or the many English placenames containing "lound", "lownde", or "lund" in their name, or ending in "-land".
 This interesting theory, however, fails to explain why the "d" of lund is missing in Lulliacum or Lugniacum.